dvbug/zato-flask-integration/README.md

-Sample app to demonstrate how to integrate Django applications with Zato.
+Sample app to demonstrate how to integrate Flask applications with Zato.

 Zato is a Python-based middleware platform and backend application server for ESB, SOA, REST, APIs and Cloud Integrations.